-This accessibility plan outlines the policies and actions that Children First has put in place to improve opportunities for people with disabilities who come in contact with our organization in any manner, including as a recipient of services and/or information, and those policies and actions that will be implemented.
+This accessibility plan outlines the policies and actions that Children First has put in place to improve opportunities for people with disabilities who come in contact with our organization in any manner, including employees, recipients of services and/or information, visitors and the public.

 Statement of Commitment